 --overwrite_vars are set.

-To manage the custom inventory scripts available in Tower, choose Inventory Scripts from the Setup () menu.
+To manage the custom inventory scripts available in Tower, click the Inventory Scripts ( ) icon from the left navigation bar.

 To add a new custom inventory script, click the button.